 Wedding rentals are a budget-conscious couple’s best friend!
 Seriously, you can rent almost anything for your wedding these days, at a fraction of the cost of buying it straight out.
 As a bonus, you will save time and money not having to find everything yourself, and you don’t have to worry about transportation on the day of the wedding!
 If you still need convincing, check out these 4 major benefits of hiring a rental company for your wedding day.

 8. For items you can’t rent, shop secondhand.

 While you should be able to rent most items for your wedding reception, there may be unique items that you simply can’t rent.
 Rather than buy those items new, save some money by shopping secondhand stores.
 You would be amazed what you can find at your local thrift stores or even flea markets — and nobody will be able to tell the difference!
 While you’re shopping, keep an eye out for pieces that you would want to keep for your home (win-win) and keep track of items you could easily resell after the wedding.

 9. Make big statements with select pieces.

 The little details tend to be the ones that add up very quickly.
 So, rather than try to incorporate a dozen different design elements into your wedding reception décor, focus on one or two big items that will have a large impact on the look and feel of the space.
-It could be an eye-catching seating chart, a floral arch behind the sweetheart table, or even a beautifully decorated bar area.
+It could be an eye-catching ceremony backdrop (like this macrame wonder!), custom signage behind the sweetheart table, or maybe a floral wall.
 By focusing on one or two big items, you’ll be able to create that “wow” moment for your guests without breaking the bank!